openshift-labs/cloud-native-katacoda/scenarios/manage-config/03-catalog-config.md

 `oc delete pod -l app=catalog`{{execute}}

-When the Catalog container is ready, verify that the PostgreSQL database is being used:
+When the Catalog container is ready, verify that the PostgreSQL database is being used.
+Look up the Catalog pod name:

+`oc get pods -l microservice=catalog`{{execute}}

+And then check the Catalog pod logs:
+> Replace **CATALOG-POD-NAME** with the Inventory pod name in your project.

-`oc logs dc/catalog | grep hibernate.dialect`{{execute}}
+`oc logs CATALOG-POD-NAME | grep hibernate.dialect`

 You would see the **PostgreSQL94Dialect** is selected by Hibernate in the logs: